Savills: Case Study

 - Most installations were funded by property owners.

 - Running costs across 76 charging points were £6,056 in 2017/18, with an average cost per charge of 52p.
 For most sites, running costs were funded by occupiers through the service charge as part of the normal mechanism for external car park electricity.
-Units can be sub metered for more granular consumption detail.
+Chargers can be sub metered for more granular consumption detail.

 - Vehicle charging is currently offered for free on most sites, as a value-add service to attract shoppers.